terrenjpeterson/caloriecounter/README.md

 4) misc.js - handles simple intents like help, the introduction, and more details around a meal.

+5) chinese.js - handles intents around chinese food, and coupling the different slots together to form a meal.

 ## Data lookup tables
 The core functionality of this bot is to be able to answer queries of how many calories are in different meals.
 While the slots that Lex uses are helpful in training the NLU models, they don't have the ability to serve as lookup files.
 That's where the json objects come in that are stored in the [/src/data/](https://github.com/terrenjpeterson/caloriecounter/tree/master/src/data) folder.